RISC-OS-Community/LibCJSON/README.md

 MIT License

 > Copyright (c) 2009-2017 Dave Gamble and cJSON contributors
 >
 > Permission is hereby granted, free of charge, to any person obtaining a copy
 > of this software and associated documentation files (the "Software"), to deal
 > in the Software without restriction, including without limitation the rights
 > to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
 > copies of the Software, and to permit persons to whom the Software is
 > furnished to do so, subject to the following conditions:
 >
 > The above copyright notice and this permission notice shall be included in
 > all copies or substantial portions of the Software.
 >
 > THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
 > IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
 > FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE
 > AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
 > LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
 > OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN
 > THE SOFTWARE.

 ## Usage

-### Welcome to cJSON.
+### Welcome to cJSON

 cJSON aims to be the dumbest possible parser that you can get your job done with.
 It's a single file of C, and a single header file.